rakeentanvir/rakeentanvir.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am earning a Business Administration PhD in the Strategy Department at Duke University’s Fuqua School of Business.
-My research focuses on the dynamics of technological change and innovative transformation.
-I study how firms adapt to innovations using archival data, economic history, and strategy frameworks to understand long-term patterns of competition, adoption, and organizational change.
+My research focuses on innovation and entrepreneurship.
+I study the adoption and diffusion of technological autaomation, entrepreneruial experimentation, and adaptation to shocks among firms, and their performance implications, using theory and methods in strategic management, economics, and economic history.

-I am interested more broadly in how organizations respond to shocks, how innovations diffuse, and how strategic insights can be drawn from long-run historical change.
-In parallel, I think deeply about trust in academic research and how strategic management scholarship can be made both historically grounded and practically useful.

 I also experiment with systems for productivity and intentional living.
 For me, research and life systems are two sides of the same coin: both involve structuring complexity to uncover patterns and create progress.